 Kurdistan is a high plateau and mountainous region covering a large part of eastern Turkey, northern Iraq, and western Iran and smaller areas in the north of Syria and Armenia.

-Iran recognises the province of Kurdestan within its country’s borders and Iraq recognises the Kurdish autonomous region within its country’s borders.
+Iran recognises the province of Kurdistan within its country’s borders and Iraq recognises the Kurdish autonomous region within its country’s borders.
 No one recognises Kurdistan as an independent country.